nrfconnect/sdk-nrfxlib/bsdlib/doc/pdn_extension.rst

                   sizeof(nrf_sa_family_t) * 2);

 You can configure a PDN socket to use a specific Internet family type of transport, for example, IPv4 only, IPv6 only, or dual stack.
-To do so, set the socket option NRF_SO_PDN_AF to request a specific type of connection.
+To do so, set the socket option :c:type:`NRF_SO_PDN_AF` to request a specific type of connection.
-You must do this after creating the socket and before activating it with ``nrf_connect``.
+You must do this after creating the socket and before activating it with :cpp:func:`nrf_connect`.

-To retrieve a list of what address families were activated by the network, call ``getsockopt`` again after activation, using the same socket option.
+To retrieve a list of what address families were activated by the network, call :cpp:func:`nrf_getsockopt` again after activation, using the same socket option.

 .. admonition:: Limitation